 That 1990 season was the final year of Robinson’s contract and he became a free agent.
 The Yankees showed little interest in retaining his services so he signed with the Angels and got his first and only million dollar payday.
 He had a bad 1993 season for California and then bounced back with the Cubs, going 4-3 in 1992 with a 3.00 ERA.
 Chicago cut him on the final day of the 1993 spring training season and Robinson’s nine-year big league career was over.

 There was actually another Jeff Robinson who was a big league pitcher during the same time today’s Birthday Celebrant pitched in the big leagues.
 In fact, the other Robinson was pitching for the Orioles in 1990 when this Robinson was pitching in New York.
 The two never faced each other in a big league game.
 Just to confuse you a bit more, this other Jeff Robinson celebrates his birthday tomorrow, on December 14th.
-Meanwhile, the ex-Yankee Jeff Robinson shares his December 13th birthday with this former Yankee closer and this son of a former Yankee manager.
+Meanwhile, the ex-Yankee Jeff Robinson shares his December 13th birthday with this former Yankee closer, this son of a former Yankee manager and this one-time Yankee third baseman.

 The 1998 Yankees had a near perfect team.
 Every player had a role, every player knew his role and every player performed his role perfectly enough to generate a franchise record number of regular season wins (114) and an 11-2 postseason run that culminated in a World Series sweep of a shell-shocked San Diego Padres team.